 Home Window Condensation in the Winter

 How does condensation happen – and what can you do to prevent condensation?
-Read more for some essential home techniques to keep condensation on your home windows to a minimum this winter.
+Read more for some essential home techniques to keep interior window condensation on your home windows to a minimum this winter.

 How Condensation Happens

 Condensation is a natural process, but it can be an inconvenient one for anyone on the inside.
 The process of condensation starts when there’s a considerable difference in temperature and moisture between the inside and outside.
-Window condensation can happen during any season, but due to environmental changes, it can be more of a common problem in winter.
+Window condensation can happen during any season, even in the summer months but due to environmental changes, it can be more of a common problem in winter.

 Why Worry About Home Window Condensation?